Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 arrow_upward

-Entrance gate infections serve the mucous membranes of the upper respiratory tract and possibly the oral cavity.
-After accumulation in epithelial cells, the virus enters the bloodstream (primary viremia) and spreads with its current to various organs and tissues.
+Entrance gate infections are caused by the mucous membranes of the upper respiratory tract and, possibly, the oral cavity.
+After accumulation in epithelial cells, the virus enters the blood (primary viremia) and spreads with its current to various organs and tissues.
 The virus, hematogenously introduced into the salivary glands, finds optimal conditions for reproduction here and causes a local inflammatory reaction.
-Reproduction of the virus also occurs in other organs, but much less intense.
-As a rule, damage to other glandular organs (testicles, pancreas) and the nervous system does not develop from the first days of the disease, which is associated with the slow replication of the virus in them, as well as secondary viremia, which is a consequence of the intense multiplication of the virus and its release into the blood from the inflamed parotid salivary glands.
-In the development of complications, the functional state of organs is important (for example, weakening of the blood-brain barrier), as well as immune mechanisms (circulating immune complexes, autoimmune reactions).
+Reproduction of the virus also occurs in other organs, but at a much less intense rate.
+As a rule, damage to other glandular organs (testes, pancreas) and the nervous system does not develop from the first days of the disease, which is associated with the slow replication of the virus in them, as well as secondary viremia, which is a consequence of intensive reproduction of the virus and its release into the blood from inflamed areas. parotid salivary glands.
+In the development of complications, the functional state of organs (for example, weakening of the blood-brain barrier), as well as immune mechanisms (circulating immune complexes, autoimmune reactions) are important.

-Pathological picture uncomplicated mumps has been studied insufficiently due to the benign course of the disease.
-Parotid tissue retains an acinous structure, but edema and lymphocyte infiltration are noted around the salivary ducts.
-The main changes are localized in the ducts of the salivary glands - from a slight edema of the epithelium to its complete desquamation and obstruction of the duct with cellular detritus.
+Pathological picture uncomplicated mumps has not been sufficiently studied due to the benign course of the disease.
+The tissue of the parotid gland retains its acinar structure, but swelling and infiltration with lymphocytes are noted around the salivary ducts.
+The main changes are localized in the ducts of the salivary glands - from slight swelling of the epithelium to its complete desquamation and obstruction of the duct with cellular detritus.
 Suppurative processes are extremely rare.

-Testicular biopsy in mumps orchitis revealed lymphocytic infiltration and interstitial tissue, hemorrhagic foci.
-Often there are foci of necrosis of the glandular epithelium with blockage of the tubules with cellular detritus, fibrin and leukocytes.
+Using testicular biopsy for mumps orchitis, the lymphocytic infiltration interstitial tissue, foci of hemorrhage.
+Foci of necrosis of the glandular epithelium with blockage of the tubules by cellular detritus, fibrin and leukocytes are often observed.
 In severe cases, after inflammation, ovarian atrophy may occur.
-Inflammatory-degenerative processes are described in the ovaries.
+Inflammatory and degenerative processes have been described in the ovaries.

-Changes in the pancreas are not well understood.
-There is evidence of the possibility of developing necrotizing pancreatitis with damage to both the endocrine and exocrine tissue of the gland, in severe cases, followed by its atrophy.
-CNS lesions are non-specific.
+Changes in the pancreas have not been studied enough.
+There is evidence of the possibility of developing necrotizing pancreatitis with damage to both endocrine and exocrine tissue of the gland, in severe cases with subsequent atrophy.
+CNS lesions are nonspecific.

 Clinical picture (Symptoms) of mumps